sjmiller8182/LearningTS/index.md

 ## Repo Structure
     .
     ├── notes       # Notes on time series analysis.
+    | ├── tex       # Tex source files.
+    | └── build     # Build of the notes notebooks.
     ├── R           # Code files that accompany the notes.
     ├── LICENSE     # All code and notes are licensed under the MIT license.
     └── README.md